 How long does it take to sell and close on a business sale?

-The average number of months to sell a small business is 5 to 8 months on average.
+The average number of months to sell a small business is 6 to 12 months on average.
 Many Business take longer and others will sell quickly.
-Some Businesses in Hot segments can get multiple offers in a a few week, but that is the exception and not the rule.
+Some Businesses in Hot segments can get multiple offers in a a few weeks, but that is the exception and not the rule.
 In my years of experience, the more preparation time on the offering, the shorter the market and time to close the deal.

 “Luck is what happens when preparation meets opportunity”